alphagov/govuk-developer-docs/source/manual/get-started.html.md

 ## 7. Import production data

-Dumps are generated from production data in the early hours each day, and are then downloaded from integration.
+Application data from production can be imported to be used within your development environment.
+Dumps of production data are generated in the early hours each day and made available from the integration environment.

-If you have integration access, you can download and import the latest data by running (replacing <2FA code> with the current 2-factor authentication code for AWS integration):
+Make sure you have the correct permissions to access the AWS integration account.
+To add permissions to assume role follow documentation on [adding your ARN to GOV.UK account role][add-your-arn].

+>If you're unable to get permission, ask someone to give you a copy of their data.

+You will also need to configure an AWS profile for the integration environment, refer to documentation on [storing credentials on disk.][creds-on-disk]

+After gaining access to the integration environment, download the data by running:

     mac$ cd ~/govuk/govuk-puppet/development-vm/replication
     mac$ ./replicate-data-local.sh -u $USERNAME -F ../ssh_config -n

-You will then be prompted to enter your MFA Token.
+You should then be prompted to enter your MFA token.

-If you receive the error message `The config profile (gds) could not be found`, refer to the [guide about replicating data locally][data-replication-aws-access].

-Once the data has been downloaded (if you don't have integration access, ask someone to give you a copy of their dump), run:
+Once you have downloaded or obtained the data, run the following:

     dev$ cd /var/govuk/govuk-puppet/development-vm/replication
     dev$ ./replicate-data-local.sh -d backups/YYYY-MM-DD/ -s

+Replace YYYY-MM-DD with the current date.

+> Downloading and decompressing the data may take a long time.
+Depending on your application you may not need all the data.

+> Run `./replicate-data-local.sh --help` for options to skip databases.

-For more information, and for troubleshooting advice, see the guide in the developer docs on [replicating application data locally for development][data-replication].
+For more information or troubleshooting advice see the guide in the developer docs on [replicating application data locally for development][data-replication].

+[creds-on-disk]: user-management-in-aws.html#storing-credentials-on-disk
+[add-your-arn]: user-management-in-aws.html#add-your-arn-to-govuk-account-role
 [data-replication]: replicate-app-data-locally.html
 [data-replication-aws-access]: replicate-app-data-locally.html#aws-access